maildropr/planify/README.md

 end
 ```

 Next, create a User.
-Users have a Plan, and also store information about how many Trackables they have created.
+Users have a Plan, and also store information about how many Limitables they have created.

 ```ruby
 class User